HermanCeaser/react_flask/README.md

 There are 2 apps in this repository: the backend micro service and the frontend client.
 The backend is managed by python and flask + any SQL DB.
 The frontend is built with react-native.
 There is already implemented the auth service in both sides.
 There are 2 main pages in a StackNavigator: Login and Register.
 The state of app is managed by Redux and after a successful login there is a TabNavigator template ready to be filled.

+# Redis Dashboard

+[rq-dashboard](https://github.com/Parallels/rq-dashboard) is a general purpose, lightweight, Flask-based web front-end to monitor your RQ queues, jobs, and workers in realtime.

+---

 ## Delete __pycache__ files
 ```sh